ynaik16/The-Spark-Foundation/README.md

 # The-Spark-Foundation
-Codings Tasks for Data Science and Business Analytics
+Codings tasks for Data Science and Business Analytics internship

+Task 1: Prediction using Supervised ML

+Task 2: Prediction using Unsupervised ML